samtron1412/docs/software/systemd-networkd.md

 ### [Match]

+A network file is said to match a device if each of the entries in the "[Match]" section matches, or if the section is empty.

 - `Name=` the device name
 - `Host=` the machine hostname
 - `Virtualization=` check whether the system is executed in a